Steven C. Teske

 The judges in Juvenile Court hear all cases that come under its jurisdiction that are formally processed.
 This includes the arraignment, adjudication, and disposition hearings in matters of delinquency, in cases involving children in need of services (CHINS), and dependency matters.
 Detention hearings, to determine whether or not a child must remain in a detention facility or in protective custody pending further court action, are another responsibility of the judges.
 Our judges are responsible for issuing all orders of the court as well as bench warrants, pick-up orders, and ex parte orders involving children under its jurisdiction.
 Additionally, Juvenile Court judges are called upon to hear a variety of special proceedings cases.
 These cases involve special circumstances such as permission to marry, extensions of custody, waiver of parental notification of abortion, and termination of parental rights.

-The Juvenile Court’s Chief of Staff, Tiffany Moen, directly supervises the work of the Juvenile Court’s personnel.
+The Juvenile Court’s Chief of Staff, Tiffany Moen, directly supervises the work of the Juvenile Court’s personnel and serves as the Juvenile Court’s public information officer.

 Angela E. Buggs is the Clerk of the Juvenile Court, and she is assisted in her duties by Assistant Clerk of Court, Matthew Cormier.

 The Intake Operations Division is responsible for receiving referrals (complaints) from law enforcement officers, parents, school officials, and private citizens on children alleged to be delinquent, in need of services (CHINS), dependent (abused and/or neglected), or who have been cited for traffic violations.
-Intake is fully staffed during normal business hours and during most evenings and during the day on weekends.
-Outside of these parameters, juvenile court officers serve in an on-call intake capacity.
+Intake is fully staffed during normal business hours.
+Outside of normal business hours, juvenile court officers serve in an on-call intake capacity.

 You can also email general questions regarding intake procedures to: email@example.com